 Recently, in response to a lawsuit, Remington agreed to recall millions of triggers in its popular Model 700 hunting rifle.

-Taurus Inc., a Brazilian-based company, recently paid $30 million to settle a lawsuit after one of their defective semi-automatic handguns accidentally killed an 11-year-old boy.
+Taurus Inc., a Brazilian-based company, recently paid millions to settle a lawsuit after one of their semi-automatic handguns accidentally killed an 11-year-old boy.
 The gun owner, the victim’s father, was simply inserting the magazine when the gun fired.

 According to the lawsuit, Taurus designed and manufactured the gun with a design flaws that allow the gun to discharge without pulling the trigger, even when the safety latch is in the “ON” position.